lanlin/nylas-php/README.md

 1. common error codes that response from nylas are wrapped as exceptions, (see `src/Exceptions`) and the exception code is the same as [nylas api error list](https://docs.nylas.com/reference#errors)

-2. if you set `off_decode_error` to `false` (default value), you will get an exception when response data was not a valid json string, or you will get an array like below:
+2. you will get an array like below, when response data was not a valid json string or even not json content type:

    ```php
    [